-Community partners report that nearly all persons experiencing homelessness have incomes between 0 and 30% of the area median income (AMI).
-According to 2015-2019 CHAS data, there are 6,190 households in this income tier, indicating that a substantial portion of the population could be considered at-risk of homelessness based on the criteria set forth in the HOME-ARP notice.
+According to 2015-2019 CHAS data, there are 6,190 households with an income of less than or equal to 30% AMI, indicating that a substantial portion of the population could be considered at-risk of homelessness based on the criteria set forth in the HOME-ARP notice.
 Community partners also reported that households that receive rapid rehousing assistance need more than twelve months of supportive services and financial assistance to maintain housing.
 Chronic homelessness is an ongoing issue for many households so additional resources are needed to ensure continued stability for these households.